realDavidChen/ubuntu/ubuntu-hibernate.md

-# setting Ubuntu 20.04 hibernate
+# setting Ubuntu 20.04(or other linux system) hibernate

-### first and first, Then you install your Uuntu system, you have to   reserve enough swap space
+### Assume you have a swap partition ready to use and have to  reserve enough swap space
+### how many swap space enough for hibernate?

-### RAM Size	Swap Size (Without Hibernation)	 Swap size (With Hibernation)
+> RAM Size	Swap Size (Without Hibernation)	 Swap size (With Hibernation)

 - |RAM   |without |hibernation
 - |256MB |256MB |512MB